-1 During the run, monitor run progress, intensities, and quality scores that appear on the Sequencing screen.
+During a run, monitor run detail using the Sequencing screen on the instrument.
 The Sequencing screen is view-only.

+Other options to monitor a run include:

-To monitor the run in greater detail, use the Sequencing Analysis Viewer (SAV) installed on a computer independent of the instrument computer.
+- Sequencing Analysis Viewer (SAV) installed on a computer independent of the instrument computer.
 A network connection is required.

-Alternatively, if you are connected to BaseSpace, the run can be monitored using SAV in BaseSpace.

-- ▶ Run Progress-Shows run progress in a status bar and lists the number of cycles completed. - ▶ Intensity-Shows the value of cluster intensities of the 90th percentile for each tile.
+For more information, see Sequencing Analysis Viewer on page 7.
+Alternatively, if you are connected to BaseSpace, the run can be monitored using SAV in BaseSpace. - ▶ Local Run Manager for monitoring the run remotely if the instrument is connected to the same network.
+Local Run Manager shows run progress and sequencing information (Total Clusters, % Clusters PF, Read 1 and Read 2 %>= Q30, and Last Scored Cycle).
+For more information, see Local Run Manager Software on page 7. - 1 On the instrument Sequencing screen, monitor run progress, intensities, and quality scores. - ▶ Run Progress-Shows run progress in a status bar and lists the number of cycles completed. - Intensity-Shows the value of cluster intensities of the 90th percentile for each tile.